Login Sign in

 There are several theories about why cats slow blink.
 Some believe it was a learned behavior reinforced by humans that reacted positively to the slow blink.
 In contrast, others suspect that slow blinking emerged as a way for cats to break a stare, which could be interpreted by other animals as a threat.
 Regardless of origins, the consensus is that the slow blink—or wink—is a sign of affection and trust between cats and humans.

 However, some winks and blinks are less innocuous.
-If a cat is consistently closing just one of her eyes, or if that blinking motion isn’t slow and controlled, it could mean she may have a medical condition.
+If a cat is consistently closing just one of their eyes, or if that blinking motion isn’t slow and controlled, it could mean they may have a medical condition.

 How to Decode Cat Winking and Blinking